Meeting minutes for January 2017 have been posted…

 Did you miss out on taking a basic beekeeping class this year?

 MEBA teaches a five-week Basic Beekeeping Class each year during February and March.
 If you are interested in taking our next offering, send a message with your contact information to our secretary at firstname.lastname@example.org.
-We maintain a list of interested students and will contact you when our next class is scheduled.
+We maintain a list of interested students and will contact you when our next class is schedule.

 A PowerPoint presentation, by Connie Armentrout, named 2016 Spring Apitherapy Class, is available here.